strblr/repersist/README.md

 - `storageKey`
   - **Type** : `String`
   - **Default value** : `"repersist-store"`
   - **Role** : The key being used to persist your store into the storage manager.
-This is crucial.
-Other `repersist` stores using the same key will overwrite the location.
-Choose a key that is unique to your app and unique to your store (if you have more than one).
+This is crucial if you have multiple apps [on a same domain](https://stackoverflow.com/a/4201249/11153160) and/or multiple stores in the same app.
+Other `repersist` stores using the same key may overwrite the location.
+Choose a key that is unique to your app and unique to your store.
 - `serialize`
   - **Type** : `Object => String`
   - **Default value** : `JSON.stringify`
   - **Role** : The serialize function.
-When your data is being persisted, this is the function being called with the current state as first argument and whose return value is being passed to `storage.setItem`.
+Before any actual persistence, your state is serialized into a string.
+This is the function which does the conversion.
 - `deserialize`
   - **Type** : `String => Object`
   - **Default value** : `JSON.parse`
   - **Role** : The deserialize function.
-When your persisted data is being retrieved, this is the function it passes through before being assigned as your initial state.
+When your persisted data is being retrieved, it's just a string.
+This function converts it back to an actual state object, used as your initial state.
 If this function throws an exception or returns a falsey value, the default `init` state is used as your initial state.
 - `integrity`
   - **Type** : `Object => Boolean`
   - **Default value** : `() => true`